This guide explains the function of each button available for formatting and styling your text.

 The "HTML" button is not typically used.
 However, if you are HTML savvy, feel free to use this option.
 Most users won't need to touch it.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The button for viewing HTML is outlined.